Spitalfields: Modern Spitalfields

 In the late 20th century the Jewish presence diminished and was replaced by an influx of Bangladeshi immigrants, who also worked in the local textile industry and made Brick Lane the curry capital of London.
 By 1981, at least 60% of households were of minority ethnic origin.

 Another development, from the 1960s onwards, has been a campaign to save the housing stock of old merchant terraces west of Brick Lane from demolition.
 Many have been conserved by the Spitalfields Historic Buildings Trust which has led to gentrification and a large increase in property prices.

-In the 21st century, large office blocks were built between Bishopsgate and Spitalfields Market, effecting the character of the area.
+In the 21st century, large office blocks were built between Bishopsgate and Spitalfields Market, affecting the character of the area.
 Conservationists secured the preservation of Old Spitalfields Market and the provision of shopping, leisure amenities and a plaza (urban square) beside the blocks, but permission was granted to developers, to demolish the Fruit and Wool exchange on the edge of old Spitalfields market, in order to erect office buildings.

 Since 1998 the area has formed part of the Spitalfields and Banglatown electoral ward.
 The name reflecting the areas strong links with Bangladesh.
 In September 2015, a demonstration against gentrification in London took the form of a protest at Cereal Killer Cafe, a hipster café on Brick Lane which serves cereal.

 Community

-Spitalfields has a very strong sense of local community, with the Spitalfields Community Group aiming to represent the people who both live and work, this is to build a better sense of community as well as improve the quality of life of its members and their neighbours in Spitalfields. and the Spitalfields Music who strengthen the local community through musical events.
-The Spitalfields Housing Association also works closely with residents by providing good quality community services.
+Spitalfields has a strong sense of local community, with the Spitalfields Community Group aiming to represent the people in the area to build a better sense of community as well as improve the quality of life of its members and their neighbours in Spitalfields.
+The Spitalfields Housing Association also works closely with residents by providing community services.

 A community garden, Nomadic Community Gardens, is a social project based in an area once an area fenced off and overgrown and is popular among a diverse range of people such as locals without gardens, and is made up of found materials, street art, sculpture and allotments.
 Nomadic Community Gardens is a temporary project or "meanwhile use" run by a private limited company on behalf of the property developer Londonewcastle, which leases the site to the garden operator for a peppercorn rent and provided start-up funding.
-Londonewcastle gained planning consent for a development of "affordable housing, townhouses and apartments" on the site in November 2015.
+Planning consent was gained for a development of "affordable housing, townhouses and apartments" on the site in November 2015.
 Construction on the Fleet Street Hill Project was intended to commence in 2016 but, as of June 2019, no work has begun on the site.